h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

 **L1 regularization**

-    A regularization method that contrains the absolute value of the weights and has the net effect of dropping some weights (setting them to zero) from a model to reduce complexity and avoid overfitting.
+    A regularization method that constrains the absolute value of the weights and has the net effect of dropping some weights (setting them to zero) from a model to reduce complexity and avoid overfitting.